lavData/obsidian_sync/Cluster Index.md

 [CLUSTER - Postgres](https://www.postgresql.org/docs/current/sql-cluster.html)
 🆗
 However, if you tend to access some data more than others, and there is an index that groups them together, you will benefit from using CLUSTER.

+🚫
+Clustering a partitioned table clusters each of its partitions using the partition of the specified partitioned index.
+When clustering a partitioned table, the index may not be omitted.